-Figure 5-40 shows a time series of annual mean concentration of cadmium (Cd) in the PM10 fraction as measured by the UK Metals Network and its predecessors, described in Section 3.3.2.
-(For earlier, non-size selective measurements from the Multi-Element Network, please see previous reports in this series.)
-The annual mean of all 16 urban sites is shown by the solid line.
+Figure 5-40 shows a time series of ambient concentration of cadmium (Cd) in the PM10 fraction as measured by the UK Heavy Metals Network, described in Section 3.3.2.
+(For pre-2004 non-size selective measurements from the Multi-Element Network, please see earlier reports in this series.)